At a Glance

 - Present at one of the following:

-- The Center for Global Initiatives’ Global Projects Showcase (three offered per semester)
+- The Center for Global Initiatives’ Global Projects Showcase (multiple offered throughout the year)

 - UNC Development event